DanielScholzde/in-memory-db/Readme.md

         - pro: no optimistic locking exception can occur
         - pro: code is simple and comprehensive
         - con: update method must be fast
-- For writing changes to filesystem, kotlinx-serialization is used
+- For writing changes to the filesystem, kotlinx-serialization is used
 - For immutable collections, kotlinx-collections-immutable is used

 ## Still to be done:

-- Code generation of methods within database model (entity classes)
+- Code generation of methods within the database model (entity classes)
 - Tests with a larger database model
 - Create more performance tests
 - Design and create customizable (immutable) indices